Lessons Learned From Investigations of Product Failures

 Root Cause Analysis

-Perhaps one of the most critical points in the investigation roadmap — and the one that’s most often missing — is a “stop” point.
+Perhaps one of the most critical points in the quality investigation roadmap — and the one that’s most often missing — is a “stop” point.
 The longer an investigation goes on, the more enterprise value it can destroy.

 So, in the beginning, it is important to decide: When is the problem solved?
 Is it when the contaminant is found?
 When the process in the factory or the supply chain is fixed?
 Or when the product is reintroduced to the market?
 Among these inquiries is another with implications for continuous improvement: Why didn’t the QA processes in place (for design, manufacturing, and other functions) detect the potential failure?